-NOTE: The Alabama State Department of Education requires applicants for the class A Superintendent-Principal Certificate to submit proof of 3 years' successful experience as a teacher or school administrator within five years immediately preceding the date the certificate is to bear.

-646. Studies in Education (1-10).
+- 646. Studies in Education (1-10).
+Pr., Department Approval.Study of a special problem in administration, supervision, guidance or higher education using research techniques.
+Maximum of 5 hours may be earned toward the MED. - 650.
+Seminar in Area of Specialization (1-10).
 Pr., Department Approval.

-Study of a special problem in administration, supervision, guidance or higher education using research techniques.
-Maximum of 5 hours may be earned toward the MED.

-650. Seminar in Area of Specialization (1-10).
+Advanced graduate students and professors pursue cooperatively selected concepts and theoretical formulations. - 670.
+Fundamentals of Supervision (5).
 Pr., Department Approval.

-Advanced graduate students and professors pursue cooperatively selected concepts and theoretical formulations.

-670. Fundamentals of Supervision (5).
+Study of the supervisory process including such topics as the theoretical framework in which supervision takes place; the purpose, functions and processes of supervision; supervisory tasks and skills; and the methods of evaluating supervision. - 671.
+The Supervision Internship (5).
 Pr., Department Approval.

-Study of the supervisory process including such topics as the theoretical framework in which supervision takes place; the purpose, functions and processes of supervision; supervisory tasks and skills; and the methods of evaluating supervision.

-671. Practicum in Supervision (5).
-Pr., Department Approval.

 The course will employ an issue-analysis approach to problems currently facing the public schools in general and supervision in particular.
 Concepts, trends, practices, innovations and theories of supervision will be examined in terms of insights gained from the behavioral sciences (psychology, sociology, social psychology, anthropology) political sciences and the humanities.
-A practicum will be provided with an emphasis on the application of concepts, principles and skills acquired in previous course work.

-681. Introduction to Educational Administration and Supervision (5).
+A practicum will be provided with an emphasis on the application of concepts, principles and skills acquired in previous course work. - 681.
+Introduction to Educational Administration and Supervision (5).
+Pr., Department Approval.An introductory course designed for superintendents, principals, teachers and other educational leaders.
+Topics covered include: purposes of organization and administration: organization and administration on federal, state and local levels; financial support and accounting; operation of plant; school-community interaction, and personnel administration. - 682.
+The Principal Internship (5).
 Pr., Department Approval.

-An introductory course designed for superintendents, principals, teachers and other educational leaders.
-Topics covered include: purposes of organization and administration: organization and administration on federal, state and local levels; financial support and accounting; operation of plant; school-community interaction, and personnel administration.